 It is pointed out by one expert that strategies exist which would still allow this to some extent.

-Test 3 uses the HEVC long-term reference mechanism, in combination with signaling of no output coded pictures (pic_output_flag = 0).
+Test 3 uses the HEVC long-term reference mechanism, in combination with signalling of non-output coded pictures (pic_output_flag = 0).
 This brings comparable ore even higher gain as with the other two methods.
 Only one additional reference picture is generated.

 The average bit rate reduction is even slightly higher for BMS than it is for VTM.